stakater/stakater-docs/docs/content/sre/backup-restore/backup-restore.md

 These Backups are stored on the Cloud Provider under your account.
 #### Customer Backups

-There are 3 default backup schedules for customers that are deployed with offered velero tool
+There are 3 default backup schedules for customers that are deployed with offered Velero tool

 | Schedule                       | Backup Frequency |   Backup Retention   | Backup Scope |
 | -------------------------- | ---------------- | -------------------- | ---------------- |